agrawal-2005/Letsdress.AI/README.md

 2. **Image Generation**: Prompt sent to the backend → Stable Diffusion generates visuals
 3. **Storage**: Images saved in `static/images/` and logged in SQLite DB
 4. **Display**: Results rendered dynamically on the web UI
+5. **Database Logging**: A reference to the image and its corresponding prompt is stored in the SQLite database.
+6. **Image Storage**: The generated image is saved to the /static/images/ directory, overwriting one of the placeholder images to update the carousel.

 ---